buseca/patternbolt/README.md

 The pattern is added in a "after" element and your original element still be inalterate and ready for manipulations.
 As they are vectors they never pixelate, not even on 4k screens.
 The pattern selection still be under development, to see the showcase, visit the <a href="http://buseca.github.io/patternbolt/">demo page</a>

+##Contributions
+Contributions and pull requests are always welcome.
+If you are a Designer you can vote and submit new patterns joining the public <a href="https://trello.com/b/qlC1dtZa/patternbolt-new-patterns-proposals" target="_blank">Trello Board</a>.
+Contact me by twitter or email to request to be added as member to the board.

 ##SCSS version
 The Scss version is the main one, it's the more advanced one and its pattern library is always up-to-date.<br>
 To use it you can follow the instruction commented directly in the Scss file.<br>